Myles Straw Player Props: Guardians vs. Rays

 Myles Straw At The Plate

-- In 110 games played this season, he has not hit a home run.
+- He has homered in one of 111 games, and in 0.2% of his plate appearances.

-- In 15.5% of his games this season, Straw has driven in at least one run.
-In three of those games (2.7%) he recorded more than one RBI.
+- In 16.2% of his games this year, Straw has had at least one RBI.
+He's picked up more than one in 3.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.